shopozor/ci/README.md

 * External repositories not supported in the free plan
 * We could host our repos on Gitlab but then we’d have to pay for its hosting, which would need to be a 24/7 hosting, making it therefore a pretty expensive choice

 ### Why Jenkins?

 * Very easy to configure
 * Completely free
 * We can live with a partially available Jenkins server, some kind of on-demand Jenkins until the product's first release; as Jenkins only triggers builds, it's more than fine.

+## Implemented workflows

+### Isolated component integration

+Each of our applications (`shopozor-backend`, `shopozor-consumer-frontend`, and `shopozor-management-frontend`) is unit- and acceptance-tested in isolation of the other components.
+This is done inside of the Jenkins docker container which is provided with the relevant tools (e.g. `yarn`).

+### Interacting components integration

+The two major use cases of our product, the Consumer and the Management use cases, are tested end-to-end.
+That means that all the necessary applications are started on their own Jelastic environments and the tests are run on them.
+The test results are then gathered from those environments and referenced on our Jenkins job.

 ## Jenkins setup on Jelastic